evryn/laravel-toman/docs/support.md

 * [Share on Twitter](https://twitter.com/share?url=https://github.com/evryn/laravel-toman)
 * [Share on Telegram](https://t.me/share/url?url=https://github.com/evryn/laravel-toman)

 ### Not a suitable one yet?

 Don't worry at all!
-You can help us by making someone very very happy **today** 😊.
-We believe in Butterfly Effect.
+You can help us by making someone happy **today** 😊